andreaevferrari/andreaevferrari.github.io/README.md

 I am currently working on the following topics:
 </p>
 <ul style="font-size:14px;">
+<li> A rigorous chiralisation of hypertoric varieties. </li>
-<li> Exploit chiralisation techniques to describe geometrically spaces of conformal blocks of chiral CFTs. </li>
+<li> The exploitation of chiralisation techniques to geometrically construct spaces of conformal blocks of chiral algebras </li>
-<li> Exploit chiralisation techniques to understand AdS/CFT holography at minimal string tension. </li>
+<li> The exploitation of chiralisation techniques to understand AdS/CFT holography at minimal string tension. </li>
-<li> Understand more thoroughly the deep relationship between Berry phases and generalised cohomology. </li>
+<li> An investigation of the deep relation between Berry phases/monopole moduli and generalised cohomology. </li>
-<li> Exploit higher geometry to understand generalised symmetries and their representations.  </li>
+<li> The exploitation of higher geometry to understand generalised symmetries and their representations.  </li>
 </ul>

-If you are intersted in them, feel free to reach out!
+If you are intersted in any of them, feel free to reach out!